p13tarunkk/p13tarunkk.github.io/_posts/2019-11-03-product-prioritization-empathy.md

 * Basic Needs: These are must-haves from customer expectations.
 Not including them is dissatisfying, but the ROI of improving them goes down sharply
 ![KANO-model]({{ site.baseurl }}/assets/images/KANO-empathy.png)
 *Note :- Emotional Value can be measured from by -
-i)  asking open questions to sample of customers directly ii) survey data on how much customers love that feature iii) using usability studies with and without the feature iv) finding out number of feedbacks the feature received from customers.
+i)  Asking open questions to sample of customers directly ii) Survey data on how much customers love that feature iii) Using usability studies with and without the feature iv) Finding out number of feedbacks the feature received from customers.
 v) In some situations, you can also look at how many customers complained when the feature was not working properly (downtime) and how strong, quick user feedback was*

 **Cost of features**